Overview: Prospective Students

 The Canadian Association of Physician Assistance (CAPA) is the national governing body for the profession, www.capa-acam.ca, which has developed the National Competency Profile (NCP) and a Scope of Practice documents.
 At arms length from CAPA, the Physician Assistant Certification Council provides and monitors the certification process.

-All applicants are required to submit a supplemental application, found on the program website.
+All applicants are required to submit a supplemental application (as well as transcripts and references).

-Applicants who do not submit the supplemental application by the application deadline will not be considered for interview.
+Applicants who do not submit the supplemental application by the application deadline will not be considered for interview.https://www.paconsortium.ca/quick-reference-guide

 In some cases, the Admissions Office may wish to verify additional information about activities that are described in the supplemental application form.
 Therefore, the applicant must provide the name, address (or e-mail address) and phone number of at least one contact person (Verifier) for each activity that the applicant considers to be of major importance.
 Please notify your verifiers so that they may be contacted by the Admissions Office.